unstoppabledomains/dev-docs/d-websites/resolving-dwebsites-in-a-browser.md

 ---
-title: Resolving D-Websites in a Browser
+title: Resolving D-Websites in a Browser | Unstoppable Developer Portal
 description: This page reviews multiple options for resolving decentralized websites in a browser.
 ---